 Automotive Technology Program (NATEF)

-Decatur and Federal Way high schools both offer two-year automotive repair programs.
+Decatur High School offers a two-year automotive repair program.
 A nationally recognized program, NATEF is associated with ASE, the National Institute for Automotive Service Excellence.
 Reflecting the industry’s increasing sophistication, NATEF students learn a comprehensive set of skills, including a thorough knowledge of automotive systems, computer literacy, mechanical aptitude, communications skills, applied academics and entrepreneurship.
 Students gain college credit via an agreement with several area colleges, and those who earn the culminating certificate of achievement will have excellent employment and earning potential.

 Offered at Decatur High School, horticulture classes can be taken as a laboratory science class, an occupational skills class or an elective.
-Students learn the basics of running a greenhouse floral business while learning integrated science skills.
-They participate in a co-curricular leadership organization and have the opportunity to earn free college credit through articulation with the Puget Sound Tech Prep Consortium.
+Students learn the basics agriculture, plant, and animal sciences.
+They participate in a co-curricular leadership organization call FFA and have the opportunity to earn free college credit through articulation with the Puget Sound Tech Prep Consortium.

 Project Lead the Way Pre-Engineering Program